Kids IT Courses

 Definition

-• To begin with, SQL stands for Structured Query Language used to manage databases.
+• SQL stands for Structured Query Language.
+It’s a special language used to talk to databases.

 Importance